CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/03-insert-employee.md

 ```
 {{execute}}

-Please note above insert does not have employee_id field, then what values were assigned to employee_id.
-Let’s review data from employee table
+Please note above insert does not have employee_id field, then what values got assigned to employee_id field.
+Let’s review data from employee table.

 ```postgresql
 SELECT * FROM public.employee;
 ```
 {{execute}}

+As you can see the employee_id fields have number values populated and auto incremented.

 Now the question arises can we insert value
 -- Below will insert successfully but does not set next val of sequence